julianvmodesto/caddyserver.com/content/docs/log.md

 ### Log Rotation

 Log rotation is enabled by default.
-Log files will be automatically maintained when they get large or old.
+Log files will be automatically rotated when they get large and deleted when they get old.

 You can customize rotation by opening a block on your first line, which can be any of the variations described above: